 Andy grew up in Reading, England, but was born in Canada to an English father and a Scottish mother, who first met skiing in Austria.
 During his studies of Modern Languages (French, German and Spanish) at the University of Southampton, Andy spent a year living in Bregenz working as a Teaching Assistant in two Austrian schools through the British Council.
 After graduating, he was eager to return to Austria, and spent a year and a half in the same role, this time in Graz.
-He now joins ABCi as the Sales and Promotions Teacher for the Bregenz area, and looks forward to returning to the region he fell in love with as well as exploring more of Germany, Switzerland and Liechtenstein.
+He has worked at ABCi as the Sales and Promotions Teacher since February 2017.
 In his spare time Andy enjoys getting outside and taking advantage of Austria’s natural landscape by skiing, cycling, hiking, swimming and travelling, especially when rewarded with a Schnitzel or any other Austrian dish.

 Driven by a passion for learning, coupled with an appreciation of languages and culture, Kerry has lived and worked on four continents, gaining a wealth of experience in ‘English Language Teaching’, ‘Teacher Training’ as well as ‘Curriculum Design & Development’.
 Before coming to Austria, she worked as a teacher trainer in Malaysian Borneo, and prior to that was Director of Studies at a private language school in Edinburgh, Scotland.
 Kerry relishes the challenge of creating learning opportunities others and supporting them to achieve their potential.
 She believes that as teachers we should inspire students to continue learning and provide them with the tools to do so